Revisiting Event Study Designs: Robust and Efficient Estimation

-In this section we develop low-level sufficient conditions on the weights $w_{1}$ on treated observations and cohort sizes in the case of a complete panel with $I$ units and $T$ time periods with respective fixed effects.
-We first state sufficient condition for consistency in a panel where the number of periods $T$ is allowed to grow slowly. \begin{assumption}[Sufficient conditions for consistency] Assume that every unit is present and not treated in the first period, and that \begin{enumerate} \item $\sum_{i=1}^{I}\left(\sum_{t;D_{it}=1}|w_{it}|\right)^{2}\rightarrow0$, that is, the weights on treatment effects fulfill a (clustered) Herfindahl condition (this bounds the variance from the treated observations themselves); \item $T\sum_{i=1}^{I}\left(\sum_{t;D_{it}=1}w_{it}\right)^{2}\rightarrow0$, that is, the Herfindahl concentration of unit net weights decreases fast enough (this bounds the variance from estimating unit-fixed effects from the untreated observations); \item $T^{2}\sum_{t=2}^{T}\frac{(\sum_{i;D_{it}=1}w_{it})^{2}}{\sum_{i;D_{it}=0}1}\rightarrow0$, that is, the sum of squared total weight on observations treated at $t$ relative to the number of untreated observations in the same period vanishes sufficiently quickly (this bounds the variance from estimating time-fixed effects from the untreated observations). \end{enumerate} \end{assumption} The first two conditions express that the weights do not concentrate on too few units.
+In this section we develop low-level sufficient conditions for consistency, asymptotic normality, and valid inference that directly restrict the weights $w_{1}$ on treated observations and cohort sizes.
+We focus on the case of a (possibly incomplete) panel with $I$ units and $T$ time periods with respective FEs and no other covariates.
+We first state sufficient conditions for consistency in a panel where the number of periods $T$ is allowed to grow slowly. \begin{assumption}[Low-level sufficient conditions for consistency] Assume that in the first period every unit is observed and not treated, and that \begin{enumerate} \item $\sum_{i=1}^{I}\left(\sum_{t;D_{it}=1}|w_{it}|\right)^{2}\rightarrow0$, i.e., the weights on treatment effects fulfill a (clustered) Herfindahl condition; \item $T\sum_{i=1}^{I}\left(\sum_{t;D_{it}=1}w_{it}\right)^{2}\rightarrow0$, i.e. the concentration of unit net weights decays fast enough; \item $T^{2}\sum_{t=2}^{T}\frac{(\sum_{i;D_{it}=1}w_{it})^{2}}{\sum_{i;D_{it}=0}1}\rightarrow0$, i.e., the sum of squared total weight on observations treated at $t$ relative to the number of untreated observations in $t$ vanishes sufficiently quickly. \end{enumerate} \end{assumption} The first two conditions express that the weights do not concentrate on too few units.